-- (2) The insolvency court may arrange for further publications to the extent provided for by regional law.
+(2) The insolvency court may arrange for further publications to the extent provided for by regional law.
 The Federal Ministry of Justice and Consumer Protection is empowered to regulate, by ordinance, with the consent of the Bundesrat, the details of the centralised publication at national level on the internet.
-In that respect, provision shall be made for, in particular, time limits for erasure and rules to ensure that the publications - 1. remain intact, complete and up-to-date, - 2. can be traced back to their origin at any time. - (3) Public notification shall be sufficient to serve as proof of service on all parties, even where this law requires a specific type of service in addition thereto.
+In that respect, provision shall be made for, in particular, time limits for erasure and rules to ensure that the publications can be traced back to their origin at any time.